nucleome/nucleserver/README.md

 nucleserver start -i nucle.xlsx
 ```

-If everthing goes well, you should see messages showing you datasheet has been added to a local data server (see the figure below).
+You should see messages showing you that datasheet has been added to a local data server (see the figure below).

 ![demo_success](img/Nucleserver_success.jpg)